Gizra/Gizra-Way-Book/views.md

 # Views Module

-Simply, the Views module is a query builder.
-But, it is not simple at all - in fact, Views is a very powerful and complex tool that has a lot of options that sometimes can be very confusing.
-But no worries, when you understand the basic logical, it will becomes easy to dive into it.
+Simply explained, the Views module is a query builder.
+But, it is not simple at all - in fact, Views is a very powerful and complex tool that has a lot of options - that sometimes can be very confusing.
+But no worries, when you understand the basic logical, it becomes easy to dive into it.

 As a query builder, there is a SQL query behind it.
-If you are interested in seeing the query in the UI, during building the view, you can go to `admin/structure/views/settings` and check the `Show the SQL query` option.
+If you are interested in seeing the query in the UI, while building the view, you can go to `admin/structure/views/settings` and check the `Show the SQL query` option.

-In this training we will create a View that will display a list of blog titles.

-For this exercise, there is a content type called `Blog` with basic fields: Title, Body, and generated demo content.
+In this training we will create a View that will display a list of blog titles and there is a content type called `Blog` with basic fields: Title, Body, and generated demo content.

 To start building a new View, go to `admin/structure/views/add`.

 This form give us some main View definitions:
 * Set the 'View name' and 'Description' - be kind and describe it shortly and clearly, so others can understand what this View shows.
-* In the ‘Show’ field define what kind of information the View will show.
+* In the ‘Show’ field, define what kind of information the View will show.
 This selection determines the main table in the DB that the View will use to retrieve data and **it cannot be changed later**.

 ![](images/views/first_view_form.png)